JennEYoon/geo-ml/logs/logs-rainforest.md

  * goal 3 movie, which areas to pick for demonstration?
  * Directed graph idea using geo-location id (lattitude and longitude).

+#### May 29, 2021 Saturday:
+ * DataBlock - creates a list with items reference to file names, file Object.
+ * Try manually making a list with 3 items in a folder path.
+ * Testing software folder.